jonasbn/perl-app-yak/README.md

 ---

-# App::Yak
+# NAME

-Application to help with yak shaving for Git repositories etc.
+App::Yak - Application to help with yak shaving for Git repositories etc.

 # SYNOPSIS